chrvill/Black-hole-GR/README.md

 `kerr_newman.py` is an extension of `metric.py`.
 The latter only describes spacetime without electromagnetic fields.
 But `kerr_newman.py` takes electromagnetic fields into account in the specific case of a charged, rotating black hole, which is described by the Kerr-Newman metric.

-`kerr_geodesic.py` uses the expressions for the components of the geodesic equation as calculated using `metric.py` in the case of a rotating black hole, described by the Kerr metric.
-The geodesic equation is integrated over an affine parameter for the geodesic using the RKF45 integration scheme.
+`geodesic_solver.py` defines a general class `GeodesicSolver` for solving the geodesic equation for a given metric.
+The actual expressions for the metric components and the components of the geodesic equation are not defined in this code, but should instead be defined in classes which inherit from `GeodesicSolver`.
+This class uses the Runge-Kutta-Fehlberg algorithm to solve the geodesic equation numerically.

+`kerr_geodesic.py` and `schwarzschild_deSitter.py` ìnherit from `GeodesicSolver` to define classes for the Kerr metric and Schwarzschild-de Sitter metric respectively.
+The Kerr metric describes a chargeless, rotating black hole, while the Schwarzschild describes a universe with both a chargeless, non-rotating black hole and a cosmological constant.

 `blackbody_colors.py` is not really related to GR.
 It contains code for computing the sRGB color of blackbodies at arbitrary temperatures and redshifts.
 The reason for including this code in the repo is that this color calculation is essential for calculating colors in relativistic renderers.
 This is because relativistic redshift will cause the emitted spectrum of an object to be redshifted/blueshifted, which greatly impacts the color we perceive.